Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

      ```
    * This struct captures the Provider ID, an aggregated score, and the agreement ID established in the previous step.
 4. **Commit Phase (Voting Window)**
-   * The daemon computes and submits a hash of the results to the ForestSlasher smart contract with a commit() transaction, ensuring the Validator’s scores are “locked in” without revealing them publicly yet.
+   * The daemon computes and submits a hash of the results to the ForestSlasher smartcontract with a commit() transaction, ensuring the Validator’s scores are “locked in” without revealing them publicly yet.
 5. **Reveal Phase (Reveal Window)**
    * After the epoch closes and the reveal window opens, the Validator must call reveal() on the ForestSlasher contract, passing in the same hash along with the original ProviderScore array.
    * This completes the commit-reveal cycle, making the validated scores visible on-chain for further processing such as consensus or reward distribution.